MCSquaredTech/week07/README.md

 > - Two (2) different header sizes (i.e. h1, h2, h3, etc.)
 > - Three (3) images
 > - Use a table
-> - Form
+> - Use a Form

 > ## _Please Forgive Me_
 >
-> I used some CSS code for basic formatting.
+> I used inline CSS code for basic formatting.
 I really can't help it I am OCD about this and it can't help myself.

+>## ___Project Explained___
+>
+> This is a project that I have been thinking of for years.
+In 2020 I purchased the website mc-cooks.com with the intentions of deploying the page.
+I will say that the main page content was published on that website.
+The website is wordpress and it was never what I wanted, it was what I could use at the time.

+> Index.html - Home page
+> Recipes.html - Showcase for feature dishes
+> Recipe1.html - is the Lemon Cream Pasta recipe
+> Recipe2.html - is the Shirmp Thia Currey Soup recipe
+> Blogspot.html - is a blog about Chicken Broth and a childhood memory
+> Broth.html - is the ingredients for Chicken Broth
+> Contact.html - is the my contact page.

+> Every page has an image and at least two (2) differnet header "<h1>" and "<h2>"